Justice begins to speak of Lesbicide: they order an investigation of the accused for the triple hate crime

-The decision was announced on Thursday, May 15, the day Sofía's partner, Andrea, would have turned 18.
-"Sofía Castro Riglos, upon hearing the news of the court's decision FAVORABLE TO HER CLAIM, remembered her partner, Andrea Amarante, who would have turned 18 today.
-During their time together, Andrea and Solía fought against the violence they experienced for being lesbians in a relationship.
-They denounced the discrimination every chance they got—every sexual assault, every attempt at eviction from a shelter, every attempt at forced hospitalization, every time they were ordered to separate because the other didn't have the required subsidy to stay at the hotel.
-Those paper trails, Andrea's furious words, take on a macabre meaning that the judiciary seems only just beginning to recognize," stated the statement from the organization Yo no fui (I Wasn't) and Sofía's complaint.
+The decision was announced on Thursday, May 15, the day Andrea, Sofía's partner, would have celebrated her birthday.
+“Upon hearing the court's decision in her favor, Sofía Castro Riglos remembered her partner, Andrea Amarante, who would have celebrated her birthday today.
+During their time together, Andrea and Sofía fought against the violence they experienced for being a lesbian couple.
+They denounced the discrimination whenever they could: every sexual assault, every attempt to expel them from a shelter, every attempt at forced hospitalization, every time they were ordered to separate because the other didn't have the required subsidy to stay in the hotel.
+Those scraps of paper, those words of Andrea filled with fury, take on a macabre meaning that the Judiciary seems only now beginning to acknowledge,” stated the press release from the organization “Yo no fui” (It Wasn't Me) and Sofía's legal team.

-Why the cause may take a turn
+Why the case could take a turn

-Lesbicide: the request to Justice
+Lesbicide: the plea to Justice

 The attack on four lesbian women

-At midnight between Sunday, May 5, 2024, and Monday, May 6, Justo Fernando Barrientos, who lived in a room next to the one shared by the four victims in the Canarias family hotel in Barracas (Buenos Aires), opened the door and threw an explosive device towards the beds where they were sleeping and set them on fire.
+At midnight between Sunday, May 5, 2024, and Monday, May 6, Justo Fernando Barrientos, who lived in a room next to the one shared by the four victims at the Canarias family hotel in Barracas (Buenos Aires), opened the door and threw an explosive device towards the beds where they were sleeping and set them on fire.

 Pamela died a few hours after the attack.
 Roxana died a day later, and Andrea a week later.
 All from burns.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US